-Cerrado de Elviria, a quiet area of villas close to beach and golf21 Jul, 2020 Manuel Alarcon
+Cerrado de Elviria, a quiet area of villas close to beach and golf21 Jul, 2020 Manolo Alarcon

 Cerrado de Elviria is a quiet residential area of villas in East Marbella.
 It is located 12 kilometers east of Marbella center, a 15-minute drive by motorway.
 There are various services a short walk away and many more within a few minutes drive.